 We identified additional training opportunities and the subcommittee would like to continue to partner with Dr. Sherita Golden in The JHM Office of Diversity, Inclusion and Health Equity to promote the new training entitled - Certified staff Unconscious Bias and Diversity Awareness Facilitator Train the Trainer Program.
-They are seeking applicants for the Unconscious Bias and Diversity Awareness Facilitators will be trained to deliver unconscious bias and diversity awareness trainings to the colleagues at their entities.
+They are seeking applicants for the Unconscious Bias and Diversity Awareness Facilitator Train the Trainer Program, where facilitators will be trained to deliver unconscious bias and diversity awareness trainings to the colleagues at their entities.
 We recommend that the training be offered broadly across the institution.